 HUD mandates the use of the EIV system and offers administrative guidance on the use of other methods to verify family information and specifies the circumstances in which each method will be used.
 In general HUD requires OHA to use the most reliable form of verification that is available and to document the reasons when OHA uses a lesser form of verification.
+HUD developed a hierarchy that described verification documentation from most acceptable to least acceptable.
+OHA must demonstrate efforts to obtain third party verification prior to accepting self-certification except instances when self-certification is explicitly allowed.

-In order of priority, the forms of verification that OHA will use are:
+In order of priority, the hierarchy is: